 Muth: The journal’s editors are generally focused on deciding which manuscripts are interesting and important—which ones are of high quality.
 Editors work with authors and other editors on revisions, then after they click “accept,” most are done until they see the final product.
 The fellowship shows you all the steps in between, so you can understand not just the line-by-line editing but also layout and how the tables and figures are formatted.
 It really helps to understand the timeline, say, when you’re trying to expedite publication of a particular article—you know what’s feasible and what’s not.

 SE: Kristin, as the more recent fellow, what was it like attending editor meetings?
 Was it intimidating to be thrown into that group?
-Were you able to contribute?
+How were you able to contribute?

 Muth: Kristin was critically important.
 Most of the other editors were not actively seeing or treating patients with COVID, so it was really useful, especially at the beginning of all that, to have her insights.
 The timing was a coincidence—we offered her the job in February, before we knew COVID was in the United States, and by the time she started in July, she had gained vital experience with the disease.

 SE: Science Editor published an article about Fishbein Fellowships in 2013,2 which mentioned that fellows may participate in podcast and video interviews.
 This offers an opportunity to meet and interview those at the forefront of contemporary medicine.
 Kristin, did you have an experience like that?